CM–An Exciting New Tool For Your Recovery Home

 Because CM can be such a powerful tool for rural recovery homes, the Fletcher Group Rural Center Of Excellence is teaming up with HRSA to provide significant incentives for your participation.
 See below for details!

 And once you sign up your home for CM, you’ll receive the highest quality professional services at absolutely no cost to you.
 It’s an extraordinary offer that could make a huge difference for your residents.
 Take advantage today by following the steps below.

 To help CM better understand your needs, you can earn $5.00 for taking a short survey and $20.00 for a follow-up interview.
 Just follow these three steps:

 If CM sounds like something that could help your recovery home residents, follow the next two steps to get the ball rolling.

-CM is already being practiced at 108 facilities within the U.S. Veteran’s Administration, the nation’s largest healthcare system.
+CM is endorsed as an evidence-based intervention by the National Institute on Drug Abuse and by SAMHSA’s Addiction Technology Transfer Center Network and is already being practiced at 108 facilities within the U.S. Veteran’s Administration, the nation’s largest healthcare system.
 It’s also been implemented by the New York City Health and Hospital Addiction Treatment Service and is a standard treatment in the United Kingdom National Health Services.

-This web page is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $10.4 million.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.
+This web page is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $13.7 million with 0% financed with non-governmental sources.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.